 Why Brushing the Tongue Is Important

-Tongue is a place where bacteria live and breed.
+The tongue is a place where bacteria live and breed.
 They can contribute to bad breath.
 Thus, while brushing the teeth, if you ignore the tongue, the job of cleaning is complete.
-Just like you teeth, the tongue comes in contact with everything that you drink and eat.
+Just like your teeth, the tongue comes in contact with everything that you drink and eat.
 The coating on the tongue is known as biofilm which is made of bacteria containing microorganisms.
 Thus, you need to brush your tongue to get rid of the biofilm.

 How to Brush Your Tounge